 Yes, we are happy to help you replace your tuners in the event that they break or malfunction.
 Waverly tuners are backed by a lifetime warranty, and we will gladly have them ship replacements to you at no cost.

 Absolutely!
 We have a wonderful relationship with the folks at Calton Cases, who make the very best road-tested hardshell cases on the planet.
 Chances are good that all of your favorite touring musicians are keeping their instruments safe in a Calton Case.
-Head over to our Shopify page to order for your existing guitar, or for new orders, contact your Sales Rep for more information on how to order the very best protection for your new guitar.
+Contact your Sales Rep for more information on how to order the very best protection for your new guitar.

 All Bourgeois guitars are hand carved to a similar profile.
 The Bourgeois neck carve starts with a soft “V” shape near the nut and blends to a “C” shape as you get closer to the heel.
 If you would like a different carve, please inquire, and we will do our best to work with you on a custom neck profile.

 Yes, please contact a Bourgeois Guitar dealer or firstname.lastname@example.org for more information.
 Currently, the widest nut spacing available is 1 13/16”.

 We are able to accommodate this request in certain cases.
 Please inquire with your dealer if this is an option for your guitar.
 In most cases, the guitar is best served by allowing our Master Luthier to select the materials for your guitar based on vast experience with building in various shapes and sizes.
 Customer wood selection services are not available for soundboards, but most species have a particular grading range you can select from and we are happy to include your preferences on the build order.